EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 # Cultural-e Visualization Library - simviz

 The present project makes use of a standard structure for data science projects, that aims at correctness and reproducibility.
-The results are multiple and comprise: an installable Python library, Jupiter notebooks and HTML reports, cleanup scripts for the standard input data, and an effective development environment.
+The results are multiple and comprise: an installable Python library, Jupiter notebooks and HTML reports, data cleanup scripts for the standard input data, and an effective development environment.

 For more information, please refer to the homepage of the project on which this work is based: [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).